Gracia243/Pong/README.md

 # Pong for windows

 # 1) Import the modules
-The first step is to import the needed module to create the game as turtle module, we should also import the pygame module which in this case is more useful since the "os" library is unusable for windows.
+The first step is to import the necessary modules to create the game.
+We import the turtle module for game graphics and functionality.
+Additionally, we import the pygame module, which is particularly useful in this case as the 'os' library may not be compatible with Windows.

         import turtle
         import pygame

 # 2) Game design
-The second step is designing the game, as settling the ball's shape delimiting the game's screen, and defining the paddles' aspects and the game rule.
-Concerning paddles, the number -350 means the paddle is settled on the left and 350 means that is settled on the right, and 0 means the middle.
-It considers the game screen proprieties since the width is 800 pixels.
-The ".goto()" method is used to move the turtle to an absolute position as:
-    (x: x coordinate of a Vec2D-vector; y: y coordinate of a Vec2D-vector)
+The second step involves designing the game, which includes determining the shape of the ball, defining the boundaries of the game screen, and specifying the characteristics of the paddles.
+In relation to the paddles, the value -350 indicates that the paddle is positioned on the left side, while 350 represents the right side, and 0 corresponds to the middle position.
+The design takes into consideration the properties of the game screen, with a width of 800 pixels.
+The '.goto()' method is utilized to move the turtle to an absolute position specified by the coordinates (x, y) of a Vec2D vector.

             #Creating the Ball
             ball = turtle.Turtle()